 Now you can go back in time and review "new" matches to your alerts from all previous runs.
 For example, if you were on holiday last week, or need to review what matched an alert six months ago, you can quickly access the historical matches.

-Alerts now run on Tuesday mornings instead of Mondays.
+Currently alerts only run on Tuesday mornings.
 A Tuesday run date has two benefits.
 First it allows us to run the alerts processes well after the weekend's indexing is finished, but it also runs after the new US grants are published early Tuesday mornings, which notifies you of US grants the day they are published rather than waiting almost a week until the subsequent Monday.